 Defending our living wonders from climate harm

-A small volunteer environment group – the Environment Council of Central Queensland (ECoCeQ) – has brought the fate and future of our Living Wonders before the Court.
+A small volunteer environment group – the Environment Council of Central Queensland (ECoCeQ) – brought the fate and future of our Living Wonders before the Court.

 Represented by Environmental Justice Australia, ECoCeQ argues the science is clear: new coal mine expansions like Whitehaven’s Narrabri and MACH’s Mount Pleasant pose a serious and irreversible threat to our climate and to thousands of threatened animals, plants and places across Australia.